-In recent seasons Gordon has conducted the Melbourne and Queensland Symphony Orchestras and the St. Christofer Chamber Orchestra (Lithuania).
-In 2018-19, Gordon will conduct the WDR Funkhausorchester (Cologne), the Nürnberg Symphoniker the Sydney Symphony Orchestra and the Chamber Orchestra of Havana.
+In recent seasons Gordon has conducted the Sydney, Melbourne and Queensland Symphony Orchestras, New Zealand Symphony Orchestra, WDR Funkhausorchester (Cologne), the St. Christofer Chamber Orchestra (Lithuania), Südwestdeutsche Philharmonie (Konstanz), Nürnberger Symphoniker and the Malaysian Philharmonic.

 Download hi-res press shots here.